- Click On Orange Button Above For Free 'Insider' FTCE Report

 - A strong topic sentence.
 HINT: use key words from the question to create it.

 - Specific details and examples.
 HINT: use the FELE data in the question; explain what the data MEANS!

 - Accuracy.
 HINT: double check ALL of your statistics and labels!

 - Info the audience can understand.
 HINT: a specific audience will be given in your FELE question.
 Reread your answer as though YOU are that audience!

 - Organization that’s easy to read.
 HINT: plan 3 main points BEFORE you begin your essay.

-For more information on the scoring, check the FELE pdf at fldoe.org.
+For more information on the scoring the FELE written performance assessment, check the FELE pdf at fldoe.org.

-Your FELE study materials should give you many examples of questions and answers scored as 1, 2, 3, etc.
+Your FELE practice test should give you many examples of questions and answers scored as 1, 2, 3, etc.

 Study the questions.
 Practice reading and interpreting data tables or statistics.
 Ask yourself, “What does this info mean to different people?”